Synthetic Identity Fraud Threatens to Steal Millions from Businesses and Consumers

 When you apply for a loan or credit card, you give a lender your name, social security number (SSN), and address.
 It does not take a lot of personal information to apply for basic loans such as credit cards or financing home repairs.
 You can apply for government benefits with your SSN (social security number) and name.
 This little data and validation lead to many fraudsters being undetected.

-Synthetic Identity Fraud vs. Identity Fraud
+Synthetic Identity Fraud vs. Identity Theft

 Most people are aware of identity theft, where the victim is the consumer.
 With synthetic identity fraud, there is no individual victim.
 The identities are synthetic and don’t usually point to one specific individual target.
 Synthetic identity fraudsters target businesses and defraud them out of billions.
 Pew Research reported that businesses lost $20 billion in 2020 from synthetic identity fraud.